 - Language barriers, particularly legal jargon, which unfortunately exists in all countries;

-- The feeling of 'lack of direct control' over the process, which arises due to you not being based in the country you are purchasing in.
+- The feeling of lack of control over the process, which arises due to you not being based in the country you are purchasing in.

-At Property Turkey, we fully understand and appreciate these concerns.
-We have therefore put in place solid guidelines and recommendations in order to help you buy property in Turkey in the safest and smoothest way possible.
+At Property Turkey, we understand and appreciate these concerns.
+Therefore, we've put solid guidelines and recommendations in place to help you buy property in Turkey in the safest and smoothest way possible.
 Close analysis of the best practices as well as a great deal of experience means we're well placed to advise you how to minimise and eliminate risks.

-Please follow our 11 step guide to buying a home in Turkey to ensure that your dream home in the sun becomes a peaceful and rewarding reality.
+Follow our 11-step guide to buying a home in Turkey to ensure that your dream home in the sun becomes a peaceful and rewarding reality.

-11 Steps to buying property in Turkey prepared by Property Turkey
+Property Turkey's 11-step guide to buying property in Turkey

-Buying an overseas property is for most people more of a lifestyle choice than just bricks and mortar, so the agent you are dealing with ought to understand and appreciate the lifestyle you are seeking to attain.
+Buying an overseas property is for most people more of a lifestyle choice than just bricks and mortar, so the agent you are dealing with needs to understand and appreciate the lifestyle you are looking at.
 If they can't, then they will not have much chance of guiding you toward the right area and type of investment.
-Remember, Turkey is a huge country, larger than France, and four times the size of the UK, so there are big differences from region to region in terms of climate, culture and landscape.
+Turkey is a huge country, larger than France, and four times the size of the UK, so there are big differences from region to region in terms of climate, culture and landscape.
 Only a knowledgeable and empathetic agent will be able to consult you in the right direction.

 Step 3 - Talk to your property agent and build a good rapport

 Some of us are shy of picking up the phone and talking to property agents.
 We do not like being "sold to" and we try to avoid putting ourselves in circumstances where we might be confronted by a pushy salesperson.
 However, if you can't talk openly and at length with your agent, then your agent will not be able to understand your needs and preferences.
-Without fully understanding your requirements your agent will find it difficult to source the right property for you.
-So, once you feel you have found a genuine agent (possibly having gone through several), who is able to assist, then invest your time in talking to them at some length.
+So, once you feel you have found a genuine agent, invest your time in talking to them at some length.
 Get to know them and let them get to know you.
 This is key to establishing a rapport which will in turn help and motivate your agent to do their utmost for you.
 This rapport will follow you all the way to Turkey and hopefully well after you have successfully purchased your new home in Turkey.

-At Property Turkey, we put much importance to building a strong rapport with our clients.
-We don't have a pitch in front of us or a pre-defined property that we want to sell to you.
-We listen to you first and then together we decide where to look and what type of property would be most suitable for you.
+At Property Turkey, we place a great deal of importance to building a strong rapport with our clients.
+We don't have a pitch in front of us or a certain property to sell sell to you.
+We listen to you first and then together decide where to look and what type of property would be most suitable for you.
 We like to understand your requirements and search in depth for unique and special homes that will meet the same.
 Therefore, you need to help us help you find that special place in Turkey.

-The maxim, ‘seeing is believing’, is apt when describing Turkish property.
-To successfully decide whether to buy a home in Turkey you will need to visit Turkey, get to know the surroundings, try out the local restaurants and cuisine.
-At Property Turkey we don’t just sell you a property: we like to sell you a lifestyle, a dream location and idyllic surroundings for you to feel comfortable and at home in.
-If anyone tries to sell you a property on the phone and without seeing it, feeling it, touching it, then beware.
+To decide whether to buy a home in Turkey you will need to visit Turkey, get to know the surroundings, and try out the local restaurants and cuisine.
+At Property Turkey we don’t just sell you a property: we like to sell you a lifestyle, a dream location and idyllic surroundings where you will feel comfortable and at home.
+If anyone tries to sell you a property on the phone, sight unseen, then beware.
 That's not the way to do it.

 Step 5 - Go on a Turkey property inspection trip

 A professionally organised inspection trip with a reputable company will help you in your property search to a great extent.
-We recommend at least 4 days dedicated to seeing various homes with us, sorting our paperwork, and getting accustomed with local scenery and lifestyle.
-Avoid inspection trips offered by branded developers: you will only see properties sold by this specific developer, which means you'll miss out of a huge number of properties in the region.
+We recommend at least four days seeing various homes with us, sorting paperwork, and getting accustomed with local scenery and lifestyle.
+Avoid inspection trips offered by branded developers: you will only see properties sold by this developer, which means you'll miss out of a huge number of properties in the region.
 These trips are also infamous for their hard sell techniques.

-During our initial talks on the phone, emails and possibly face-to-face meetings prior to your viewing trip, we will have scoped out and marked plenty of homes and real estate in Turkey for you to see.
+We will ensure that you visit as many properties in as many locations as possible, in a wide price range to make sure that you get value for money.
+During our initial talks on the phone, emails and possibly face-to-face meetings prior to your viewing trip, we will have scoped out plenty of homes and real estate in Turkey for you to see.
 After all, buying a home in the sun is a big decision to make – we want to ensure you make the right decision.

-Step 7 - Negotiation on the price and terms of purchase
+Step 7 - Negotiate the price and terms of purchase

-Whether you are buying a retirement villa in Turkey or an investment apartment, at Property Turkey we will always negotiate on your behalf to ensure the best possible price and terms are achieved.
+Whether you are buying a retirement villa in Turkey or an investment apartment, we will negotiate on your behalf to ensure the best possible price and terms.
 Our extensive networks and contacts mean we can secure significant discounts from developers as well as private sellers.
 This is our job, as your consultants representing you, we will do our utmost to secure the best deal possible for you.
 When budgeting for your purchase, keep in mind that although much lower than Spain, France and Italy, there are incidental costs associated with purchasing property in Turkey.
 Take these into account so you can budget accurately.